Accessibility

 Sure, you could run the Adobe Checker or use Microsoft Word’s Accessibility functions to create a “more accessible” PDF.
 But, chances are the PDF won’t be fully compliant.

-A truly accessible PDF undergoes a process where both a computer and a person check to ensure the information in the PDF’s third layer is in the correct order.
-This process is called tagging.
+A truly accessible PDF undergoes a process called tagging, in which both a computer and a person check to ensure the information in the PDF’s third layer is in the correct order.

 • Computers check tags, add common tags, and run diagnostics.